Everything You Didn't See on TV at the 2018 People's Choice Awards on People's Choice Awards

 1. The Vanderpump Rules cast were all seated at a table together.
 Stassi Schroeder, Katie Maloney and Lala Kent were all laughing and talking together.
 Meanwhile, Jax Taylor planted a big kiss on Brittany Cartwright's lips.
 Aww!
 Meanwhile, Tom Schwartz took in festivities of the evening while taking some videos on his phone.
 The women at the table were brought cocktails by one of their co-stars and they couldn't be happier!

-2. Total Bellas stars Nikki Bella and Brie Bella sat at Glee star Becca Tobin's table.
+2. Total Bellas stars Nikki Bella and Brie Bella sat at LadyGang host Becca Tobin's table.

 3. After Gwen Stefani and Blake Shelton took a seat at their table, Carson Daly sat down in between the happy couple while Nicki Minaj performed her opening song.